Good and Bad Passwords How-To

 /usr/dict/words, the standard UNIX dictionary used for spell

 checking.
-This is a small general purpose dictionary.
-Thus most
+This was a small general purpose dictionary.
+Thus, most

 dictionary.
 There were 3212 miscellaneous words from the "junk"

-dictionary that did not appear in the other dictionaries used by
+dictionary, that did not appear in the other dictionaries.
+Some

-Dan Klien.
-Some of these were more obscure words but others are
+of these were more obscure words, but others are

 character sequences that do not appear to be words from any